bm4cs/bencode.io/content/posts/2024-06-07_elastic-perf.md

   - kibana
 ---

-A dedicate performance course run by Matt Gregory from Elastic, who designed much of the Elasticsearch core training material.
+A dedicated performance course run by Matt Gregory from Elastic, an absolute legend with deep Elasticsearch expert.

 Contents